marionbarker/loopdocs/docs/gh-actions/gh-errors.md

 ## Find Your Error

-> For Version 3.2.x and earlier - later versions have an improved method for display errors.
+For Version 3.2.4 and later - use [Examine Annotation](#examine-annotation).

+> The section only needed for Version 3.2.3 and earlier.

 There is a separate section for each step in the process.
 First, you must follow the [Examine the Error](#examine-the-error) instructions to view the record of the failed action.
 Then go to the section for the Action you were trying to complete to look for possible error strings to copy into the search box.